 Best Budget: ThermoWorks ThermoPop

 There are a number of ThermoWorks products on this list, and there is a reason for that: It is a reliable brand that really understands temperature measurement from its years of product development for professional pitmasters.
-The ThermoPop is affordable, speedy, and conveniently fits in your pocket.
+The ThermoPop is affordable and conveniently fits in your pocket.
 Its rotating backlit display is easy to read at any angle—a helpful attribute for those lefties out there.
 The temperature range (-58 to 572 degrees Fahrenheit) and one-button switching between Fahrenheit and Celsius add a lot of punch to this easy-to-grip probe.

 Besides all the enviable features, the ThermoPop also comes with a lithium battery that ensures long life, a 4.5-inch needle-thin probe to keep those juices intact while temping, and large, legible numbers that don't have decimal points crowding the display.
 It is rated IP66, which means it can withstand high-pressure water from any direction.
 It is not submersible but is easy to clean.